Mothers Day Gift Flowers

 Print Friendly, PDF & Email

-Have you thought about all the amazing things a mother does every day?
-The title mother starts the minute you hold that baby, toddler, or child that you gave birth to or adopted.
+Have you thought about all the fantastic things a mother does every day?
+The title mother starts when you hold that baby, toddler, or child you gave birth to or adopted.

 Today is, in fact, Mother’s Day.
 I am the mother of four daughters.
-I remember being a young girl and I was a babysitter for the neighborhood.
+As a young girl, I was a babysitter for the neighborhood.

 I was one of those girls that loved the kids and the money.
-I bought my own clothes or sewed them, that’s how it was when I grew up.
+I bought my clothes or sewed them.
+That’s how it was when I grew up.

-I worked hard and learned a lot as a young girl, thankfully from my own mother.
-Here’s the deal, I want to break a mother’s life into sections.
+As a young girl, I worked hard and learned a lot, thankfully from my mother.
+Here’s the deal: I want to break a mother’s life into sections.
 I realize we all have different stories, but this is my story.

 Things A Mother Does

-They hand you that beautiful baby, you count the toes and the fingers and check for dimples, or whatever.
-You cuddle that baby, you may or may not have breastfed the baby.
+When they hand you that beautiful baby, you count the toes and fingers, check for dimples, then see how much or how little hair that tiny baby may have.
+Then, you cuddle that baby, which you may or may not have breastfed.
+Or you washed bottles constantly; either way, that baby was blessed.

 A typical day is to feed the baby, burp the baby, bathe the baby, change the diapers, rock the baby, and hope the baby takes some good naps.

-These are just a few of the things we as a mother may have done, or our mother did with us as children, and it continued until they moved out on their own.
+These are just a few of the things we, as mothers, may have done or our mothers did with us as children, and it continued until they moved out on their own.

 1. Laundry never ends.